Spatial constraints improve filtering of measurement noise from animal tracks: Discussion and conclusion

 A critical parameter in the model is the penalty $\lambda$.
 A small value of $\lambda$ implies a hard constraint, as the process is immediately pushed back into the domain when leaving it, whereas a large value of $\lambda$ allows the process to leave the boundary for some time and slowly return to the domain of interest.
 The choice of $\lambda$ should primarily depend on the frequency of the available data.
 From a theoretical point of view, in first-order reflected SDEs, $\lambda = \sqrt{h}$ is often chosen to minimize the RMSE between the true reflected process and its penalized approximation \citep{pettersson_penalization_1997}.
 The choice of $\lambda$ may also depend on the level of confidence in the landscape boundaries.
 If we know with certainty that the animal cannot cross these boundaries, it is sensible to choose a low value of $\lambda$ to ensure that the process remains very close to the ecological domain of interest.
 Conversely, if there is some uncertainty, a higher value of $\lambda$ can allow the process to leave the domain temporarily.

+We implemented the method for domains $\mathcal{D}$ that can be represented as a polygon.
+However, in practice, the water areas are much more complex than a polygon.
+Typically, they may be defined as the complement of one or more land polygons, potentially including islands.
+Hence, the approach would benefit from being extended to such domains.
+This is mainly an implementation challenge, and would not change the methods described in the paper.
+It is also worth noting that, although our penalization enforces only a soft constraint, hard containment within an original domain $\mathcal{D}$ can be approximated in practice by applying the penalization to a subdomain $\mathcal{D}' \subset \mathcal{D}$, obtained by shrinking $\mathcal{D}$ by a buffer of width $\delta > 0$.
+Since the process may wander at most a small distance outside $\mathcal{D}'$ before being pushed back inward, an appropriate choice of $\delta$ (relative to $\lambda$) could ensure that the trajectory remains within $\mathcal{D}$.

-In this work, we assumed that all parameters were known, including the movement parameters $\tau$, $\nu$, and $\omega$, as well as the potential surface parameters $x^*$, $\alpha$, and $B$, and the parameters of the measurement error model.
+We assumed that all parameters were fixed during the filtering, including the movement parameters $\tau$, $\nu$, and $\omega$, as well as the potential surface parameters $x^*$, $\alpha$, and $B$, and the parameters of the measurement error model.
+In the real data application, we estimated $\tau$, $\nu$ with a standard continuous-time correlated random walk, set $\omega$ to $0$ and the potential to $0$.
+Even under these simplifying assumptions, the particle filter seems to improve upon the Kalman filter.
 In practice, the movement parameters and the potential surface need to be estimated from the data, whereas the measurement error parameters are generally known, depending on the type of tracking device attached to the animal.
 Future work will focus on estimating these parameters from data using Monte Carlo estimates of the filtering distributions obtained from the particle filters.

-Finally, in the latent dynamic, the potential surface $H$ may depend on environmental covariates that link areas of attraction with feeding habitats.
+In the latent dynamics, the potential surface $H$ may depend on environmental covariates that link areas of attraction with feeding habitats.
 For instance, the presence of whales in a region is strongly influenced by the availability of zooplankton, which is closely associated with patterns of chlorophyll-a productivity \citep{panigada_targeting_2024}.
 Such covariate might be included in the latent movement model through resource selection functions \citep{michelot_multiscale_2024}.

+Having accurate filtered trajectories is the basis of many analyses of movement tracks.
+For instance, discrete-time models based on step lengths and turning angles with a latent behaviour switching model require positions at regular time intervals.
+Such positions may be derived from the filtered positions obtained from our algorithm by linear interpolation or more sophisticated techniques such as diffusion bridges.